portfolio-performance/portfolio-help/CONTRIBUTING.md

 ```

 At present, the manual is available in two languages: English (en) and German (de).
 All documentation pages should be stored within these directories; including images and assets (e.g. demo-portfolio.xml).
+Each language is a separate version and contributors translate the content manually.

 Use your favorite (Markdown) text editor to make corrections to the (local) source files.
 Upon finishing, create a Pull Request to the maintainer of the PP manual.
 If accepted, your changes will be visible within minutes.